No one moves abroad with the goal of not feeling at home in a foreign country, even if it’s a time-limited relocation.

 But you’ve lived abroad for some time now.

 You know that air travel is a far cry from glamorous unless you’re flying business class or own a private jet (as you do).

 You know that sorting out paperwork, finding housing and making friends can all be insanely time-consuming and at times demotivating.

-It’s just that the dark side of living abroad does not look very photogenic.
-So very few people dare to share their struggles abroad and describe the humdrum of everyday expat life.
+But because the dark side of living abroad does not look very photogenic, so very few people dare to share their struggles abroad and describe the humdrum of everyday expat life.